Last Updated on June 22, 2026 by Daniel Globe

 The Direct Route From Egypt to Canaan

-In purely geographic terms, it could’ve carried you into Canaan in just over a week.
-Yet history shows that liberation isn’t only about speed; it’s about formation.
+In purely geographic terms, it could have carried the Israelites into Canaan in just over a week.
+But liberation isn’t only about speed.
+It’s about formation.

 The Israelites weren’t ready for immediate conflict, and they needed time to learn trust, discipline, and covenant identity.
 God led them away from the shortest path so they could grow into a people prepared for freedom.
 That longer journey shaped character, built nationhood, and turned movement into purpose.
-You can see, then, that distance wasn’t wasted; it became part of deliverance.

 Why God Avoided the Coastal Road